cloudenvy/cloudenvy/README.md

 #### Defining custom security groups

-By default CloudEnvy opens ports `22, 443, 80, 8080, 5000, and 9292`.
+By default cloudenvy opens ports `22, 443, 80, 8080, 5000, and 9292`.
 These ports are generally useful for OpenStack development, but if you have other requirements, or just don't like to have empty open ports you can define them in your Envyfile

 To add custom security groups you can put define them in your Envyfile following the format below: